angelomilan/ethereum-guides/GPU-cloud_mining.md

 * Then click **“Launch Instances”**
 * All right, now on “View instances”

 Your instance should be pre-selected.
-Click connect.
-Connecting to your Linux instance on AWS.
+Wait about 5 minutes for the Initializing process.
+Then click connect.

 ###Step 5 - Connect your machine